Colégio Marista Arquidiocesano

 Colégio Marista Arquidiocesano is a school located at Vila Mariana, a subcity of São Paulo, Brazil.

 It was founded in 1858 and by 1908 the Maristas started teaching there.

 Until 1935 it was located at Tiradentes Avenue, subcity of Luz.
-By January, 25th, it was opened at the new building, which had started in 1929.
+By January 25, it was opened at the new building, which had started in 1929.

 In 1972 it opened to female students.

 There is a language center, and an aquatic center complex in the new building finished by 2000.

-Also, they are well known to give the butique, according to students.